alicezwatson/infosec/README.md

 > Pollute your data—make it less useful to, and more work for, someone to exploit. 🏭
 >
 > Use anonymous accounts unless you need them to be tied to your real self. 🥷
+>
+> Don't overshare.
+You can have full, rich interactions online without disclosing everything about you.